-William G. Bowen is the immediate past President of the Andrew W. Mellon Foundation, a position he held from 1988 to 2006.
+Born on October 6, 1933 in Cincinnati, Ohio, William G. Bowen was the immediate past President of the Andrew W. Mellon Foundation, a position he held from 1988 to 2006.
 He graduated from Denison University in 1955 and received his Ph.D. from Princeton University three years later.
 Bowen joined the Princeton faculty in 1958, specializing in labor economics.
 From 1967 to 1972 he served as Provost of the University.
 In 1972 he became the University’s President, a post he held until 1988; during those 16 years, he also taught courses in economics and public affairs.

 Under Bowen’s stewardship, the Mellon Foundation has taken a marked turn to the political left, with its philanthropic focus shifting heavily towards racial preferences and “diversity” initiatives, environmental advocacy, and immigrant rights.

 In 1989 Bowen oversaw the establishment of the Mellon Minority Undergraduate Fellowship (MMUF) program, whose mission was “to increase the number of highly qualified candidates for PhDs in core fields within the arts and sciences who come from minority groups that are seriously underrepresented in these fields — principally African Americans, Hispanic Americans, and Native Americans.”
 In 2004, more than 100 MMUF fellows were awarded doctorates.